AckerlyXu/heima/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 To change the DWUs or cDWUs:

 1. Connect to the master database associated with your logical SQL Database server.
-2. Use the [ALTER DATABASE][ALTER DATABASE] TSQL statement.
+2. Use the [ALTER DATABASE](https://docs.microsoft.com/sql/t-sql/statements/alter-database-transact-sql) TSQL statement.
 The following example sets the service level objective to DW1000 for the database MySQLDW.

 ```Sql
 ALTER DATABASE MySQLDW